Gone to Earth (David Sylvian album): History

-The album peaked at no. 24 in the UK albums chart and has been certified Silver by the British Phonographic Industry for sales in excess of 60,000 copies.
+Recording his compositions, Sylvian collaborated with a number of musicians such as guitarists Robert Fripp and Bill Nelson, his brother Steve Jansen and Richard Barbieri from his earlier band Japan, jazz pianist John Taylor, bassist Jennifer Maidman, Kenny Wheeler and Harry Beckett on flugelhorns, saxophonist Mel Collins and pedal steel guitarist B.J.
+Cole.

+Initially Sylvian pushed for "River Man" as the album's lead single, but Virgin Records opted for the more uptempo "Taking the Veil" as the albums first single.
+It reached no. 53 on the UK Singles Chart during a four week chart run.
+The album was released on 13 September 1986 to critical acclaim and peaked at no. 24 in the UK albums chart. and has been certified Silver by the British Phonographic Industry for sales in excess of 60,000 copies.
+"Silver Moon" was released as the second and last single from the album, briefly entering the UK chart for two weeks, peaking at no. 83 in October 1986.
 The original cover art by Russell Mills was largely inspired by Sylvian's then-current interest in Rosicrucianism and Gnosticism, particularly the writings of Robert Fludd.

 Original UK, US and Japanese CD pressings omit four of the instrumentals: "Silver Moon Over Sleeping Steeples", "Camp Fire: Coyote Country", "A Bird of Prey Vanishes into a Bright Blue Cloudless Sky" and "Sunlight Seen Through Towering Trees".
 Later Japanese CD editions and the Weatherbox box set both included the complete album on two discs.
 In 2003, the album was re-released in a double-disc format that mirrors the original vinyl release, and included three bonus remixes, while shortening the intro to "Before the Bullfight".

 In February 2019, as part of a redesigned monochrome sleeved vinyl reissue batch of his 1980s material, Gone To Earth was released as a double album with a black-and-white picture of Sylvian replacing the original artwork.
-No new mastering was done for this; the 2003 remaster was used.